 We were rewarded with incredible sunset surfing at South Era on Saturday, followed by a full day of undisturbed flapping about in the crystal clear waves on Sunday, all broken up with a justly deserved piss up.
 Tom showed us all how to do drop in properly though – a sharp reminder to pull our fingers out.

 This place is an absolute find, so whether you’re a surfer at either end of the talent spectrum, there’s plenty of fun to be had here.
-Keep an eye on the swell before you head down though, the beach is only occasionally patrolled (on Sundays) so you want to make sure you aren’t out of your depth and that you make it home to Sydney – although at least you won’t have to do the return trek over the headland.
+Keep an eye on the swell before you head down though, the beach is only occasionally patrolled (on Sundays) so you want to make sure you aren’t out of your depth and that you make it home to Sydney.